 Vimac Alternatives

 Vimac is described as 'Stop using your clunky trackpad/mouse now.
 Vimac is a productivity application that revolutionizes the way you navigate macOS' and is an app in the development category.
 There are more than 25 alternatives to Vimac for a variety of platforms, including Mac, Windows, Linux, Mozilla Firefox and Google Chrome apps.
 The best Vimac alternative is Mousio, which is free.
-Other great apps like Vimac are Vimium, Vieb, Shortcat and hunt-n-peck.
+Other great apps like Vimac are Vimium, Vieb, Shortcat and Tridactyl.

 Copy a direct link to this comment to your clipboard